Overview

 Other Financial Industry Activities and Affiliations

-Ladenburg Thalmann Asset Management Inc. (“Ladenburg”) is a registered investment advisory firm and
+Ladenburg Thalmann Asset Management Inc. (“Ladenburg”) is an investment advisory firm and has been

-has been in business since October 29th, 1982.
-Ladenburg is a wholly owned subsidiary of Osaic Holdings,
+in business since October 29th, 1982.
+Ladenburg is a wholly-owned subsidiary of Osaic Holdings, Inc.,

-Inc., which is indirectly owned primarily by a consortium of investors through RCP Artemis Co-Invest,
+which is indirectly owned primarily by a consortium of investors through RCP Artemis Co-Invest, L.P., an

-L.P., an investment fund affiliated with Reverence Capital Partners LLC.
-RCP Artemis Co-Invest, L.P. and
+investment fund affiliated with Reverence Capital Partners LLC.
+RCP Artemis Co-Invest, L.P. is controlled

-is controlled by various other entities including RCP Artemis Co-Invest GP, LLC, RCP Opp Fund II GP,
+by various other entities including RCP Artemis Co-Invest GP, LLC, RCP Opp Fund II GP, L.P., RCP

 services from Ladenburg.
 LTCO receives compensation for these brokerage services, which it shares with